NeilCannon/omnibus/README.md

 2. Providers can pull their parameters from the bus

 #### What if I want to write a value to an external API?
 update(T value) allows you to pass a value for update to a Provider.
-The Provider can then publish the new value, either directly, or by getting it from the external API.
+The Provider's update(T) method is called, and it can then publish the new value, either directly, or by getting it from the external API.
+The AsyncProvider convenience class has an updateValue() method that you can override to implement the actual operation (it gets called in a background thread).

 #### What if I want more than one object of a given class on the Bus?
 If you really need this, you can publish & subscribe using the extra optional 'channelId' String parameter.
 An alternative is to create a few wrapper classes for the different values.